 For the tenth year in a row, the fifty cent denomination was not issued for circulation.
-Rather the 2011 Kennedy Half Dollar was struck in limited quantities and distributed only within United States Mint numismatic products.
+Rather the 2011 Kennedy Half Dollar (Buy on eBay) was struck in limited quantities and distributed only within United States Mint numismatic products.

 Circulating quality versions of the coin were sold within 200-coin bags and two roll sets, containing equal numbers of coins from the Philadelphia and Denver Mints with the “P” and “D” mint mark.
 These products originally went on sale February 15, 2011 and remained available throughout the year.